frontenddogma/web-development-glossary/manuscript/l.md

 Light Mode
 : A color scheme that uses dark-colored text, icons, and interface elements on a light background.
 Often a display default.

+Lighthouse
+: An automated tool for measuring the quality of web pages.
+Lighthouse audits performance, accessibility, development best practices, and search engine optimization, and it includes the ability to test progressive web apps (PWAs) for PWA compliance.
+Lighthouse is developed by Google.&nbsp;[†](#w-lighthouse) ℹ︎&nbsp;[is.gd/cMiBtJ](https://developers.google.com/web/tools/lighthouse)

 Lightweight Directory Access Protocol
 : An industry-standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.
 Directory services play an important role in developing intranet and Internet applications by allowing the sharing of information about users, systems, networks, services, and applications throughout the network.
 A common use of LDAP is to provide a central place to store usernames and passwords.
 This allows many different applications and services to connect to the LDAP server to validate users.&nbsp;[†](#w-ldap)

+Likert scale
+: A psychometric scale, typically ranging from “strongly disagree” to “strongly agree,” that is commonly involved in research that employs questionnaires.
+A Likert scale is the most widely used approach to scaling responses in survey research, such that the term is often used interchangeably with “rating scale.”
+The Likert scale is named after its inventor, psychologist Rensis Likert.&nbsp;[†](#w-likert-scale)

 Line box
 : A line (rectangular area) formed by inline boxes.